elugens/hello-javascript/docs/general-javascript-questions/data-types/numbers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most common numeral system used in JavaScript is Base 10, which is the decimal system used for representing ordinary numbers.<br /><br />
+  <div><strong>Interview Response:</strong> The most common numeral system used in JavaScript is Base 10, which is the decimal system used for representing ordinary numbers.
   </div>
   </div>
 </details>